-On EdgeCaster, each available output can be configured with any Video and Audio profile.
+On Node/EdgeCaster, each available output can be configured with any Video and Audio profile.
 Outputs may also share a Video or Audio profile.
 If an individual Video Profile that is an MBR Group member is used, all Video Profiles in the MBR group will activate to ensure the group is synced.

 Information on the different RTMP Outputs can be found here

 RTMP Output is typically used for streaming content over the public internet to destinations like YouTube Live and Facebook Live.
 Videon encoders can stream to any RTMP destination, given a valid RTMP URL.